-Scholarships are available to help you pursue your education.
-Scholarship information is available on our website.
+Scholarships are available to help you pursue your degree.

-Our Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
-The Career Center can provide advice about internships, future employment opportunities and getting handson experience in your major.
+The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
+The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

-We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.
+We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at Apply Texas by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at ApplyTexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.

-If you're attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
+If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
 Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
-More than 3,500 students transfer to UNT each year.
+Each year, 3,800 students transfer to UNT.